domibies/HL7lite/README.md

-It is a seperately maintained for of https://github.com/Efferent-Health/HL7-dotnetcore Which is a fork of https://github.com/j4jayant/hl7-cSharp-parser
+It is a seperately maintained for of https://github.com/Efferent-Health/HL7-dotnetcore

+Which is a fork of
+https://github.com/j4jayant/hl7-cSharp-parser

-All credits for code before this for goes to the maintainters of those repositories.
+All credits for code before this fork goes to the maintainters of those repositories.
 Thanks.
 This fork will branch into a different direction.